circleci/lunch-n-learn/README.md

 <img src="images/SSH-screen.jpg" width="100" height="100" />

-For those who are comfortable with the terminal, you can SSH directly into your CircleCI jobs to troubleshoot issues with your builds like this:
+For those who are comfortable with the terminal, you can SSH directly into your CircleCI jobs to troubleshoot issues with your builds by rerunning your build with the SSH enabled option.

 *Note that you will need to add your SSH keys to your GitHub account: https://help.github.com/articles/connecting-to-github-with-ssh/*